-I have a broad range of research experiences that began during my career as an undergraduate student at the University of Massachusetts at Amherst. .
-During my undergraduate research experiences, I was privileged to study population dynamics of shy and majestic turtles species on the Missouri river in South Dakota.
-I was also fortunate enough to learn critical analytical and laboratory approaches to studying cell biology in the model moss, Physcomitrella patens, in Dr. Magdalena Bezanilla’s lab at Umass Amherst.
+I’ve been fortunate to have had a variety of prior research experiences that began during my career as an undergraduate student at the University of Massachusetts at Amherst.
+My first undergraduate research experience was exploring the population dynamics of several shy yet majestic turtles species on the Missouri river near Vermillion South Dakota.
+For my second undergraduate research experience, I was fortunate enough to assist with cell biology research in the model moss, Physcomitrella patens, in Dr. Magdalena Bezanilla’s lab at Umass Amherst.

-Currently, I am enrolled as a Ph.D. candidate in the Microbiology department at the University of Tennessee.
-My current research focuses on elucidating the contribution of fungi to nitrous oxide (a potent greenhouse gas) production from soils.
-In particular, my research utilizes experimental approaches (i.e., enrichment and cultivation) in conjunction with development of molecular tools to target denitrifying fungi in the environment.
-I’m also currently utilizing high-throughput sequencing to enhance our understanding of the diversity of denitrifying fungi in the environment in order to build a foundation for future studies regarding their contribution to nitroux oxide flux from soils.
+After my M.S. degree, I was accepted as a Ph.D. candidate in the Microbiology department at the University of Tennessee.
+My PhD thesis research focused on investigating the contribution of fungi to nitrous oxide emissions from soils.
+In particular, my PhD research utilized experimental approaches (i.e., enrichment and cultivation) in conjunction with development of molecular tools to target denitrifying fungi in the environment.
+I also utilized high-throughput sequencing to enhance our understanding of the diversity of denitrifying fungi in the environment.
 The Microbiology department at the University of Tennessee offers a a unique learning atmosphere, with major strengths in both environmental and pathogenesis related research.
-The level of academic comradery that I’ve witnessed within the Microbiology department is unmatched, and has enhanced my dissertation research significantly.
+The level of academic camaraderie that I’ve experienced within the Microbiology department is unmatched, and certainly played a significant role in enhancing my dissertation research.